sophos/factory-cli/README.md

 # Sophos Factory CLI

-The Sophos Factory command line tool is used to interact with the Sophos Factory Platform API from the command line.
+The Sophos Factory command line tool (CLI) is used to interact with Sophos Factory from the command line.

 Basic usage and installation is described below.
 [Click here for complete Sophos Factory CLI documentation.](https://docs.refactr.it/docs/using-the-cli/)